 As an entrepreneur, writing a proposal is one way to close the gap between you and your potential customers.
 At any stage of your business, from creating a business website to building a customer base, it’s crucial to effectively persuade people that what you’re offering is the best solution in your market.

 When starting a business, you want to stay one step ahead of the competition.
 We’ve created a complete guide on how to write a business proposal, as well as a list of the best practices to consider when crafting your own.

 What is a business proposal?

 A business proposal is a document written by a business that’s designed to convince a prospective client to award them a particular job contract, or to use their services.
 For example, a photography agency might submit a proposal to a firm that’s looking to get new company headshots.
 The proposal can be as short or as long as necessary to successfully communicate relevant information.

-Unlike a business plan, which serves as a roadmap for how to structure, operate and manage a business, a proposal is created to help sell your offerings and reach new clients.
+Unlike a business plan (see our guide on the types of business plans), which serves as a roadmap for how to structure, operate and manage a business, a proposal is created to help sell your offerings and reach new clients.
 Although there are three types of business proposals to consider, they all address the same points: what is the problem at hand, what is the proposed solution and how much does it cost.

 The different types of business proposals are:

 Formally solicited proposals are made in response to an official request - either verbal or written - by prospective clients.
 Most businesses prefer using RFPs (request for proposal), which is a document sent to another organization asking it to submit a business proposal.
 If your company is solicited a proposal, you’ll have the advantage of receiving all the vital information that the client is looking for, so you can write up a solid proposal.

 Informally solicited proposals are those that have been requested by prospective clients, although unofficially.
 They may come up in the setting of a casual conversation or meeting.
 If your company receives an informally solicited proposal, the preliminary research about the client will be done by you, unlike what happens during formally solicited proposals.